meshtastic/firmware/docs/software/plugins/RangeTestPlugin.md

 Q: Can I use this as a sender while on battery power?
 A: Yes, but your battery will run down quicker than normal.
 While sending, we tell the device not to go into low-power mode since it needs to keep to a fairly strict timer.

+Q: Why is this operating on incoming messages instead of the existing location discovery protocol?
+A: This plugin is still young and currently supports monitoring just one port at a time.
+I decided to use the existing message port because that is easy to test with.
+A future version will listen to multiple ports to be more promiscuous.

 # Need more help?

 Go to the Meshtastic Discourse Group if you have any questions or to share how you have used this.